exonum/exonum-doc/src/get-started/test-service.md

 > **Test:** `test_transfer`

 Let’s test a transfer between two wallets.
-First, we need to create the testkit and the wallets:
+To do this, first, we need to initialize the testkit.
+Then we need to create the wallets and transfer funds between them.
+As per the code of the Cryptocurrency Service, the wallets are created with the initial balance set to `100`.

+The mentioned three transactions will be included into the block:

 ```rust
 let mut testkit = init_testkit();